-Hybrid environments blur traditional boundaries.
-They expand the attack surface.
-They also require security controls that function consistently across on-premises, private cloud, and public cloud environments.
+Hybrid environments blur traditional boundaries and expand the attack surface.
+Security controls must work consistently across on-premise, private cloud, and public cloud environments.

 Most IT leaders understand the importance of security.
 The challenge is identifying which practices reduce risk without slowing operations.